JuliaExtremes/RatingCurves.jl/docs/src/tutorial/rcfit.md

 ```

 !!! note
-    In the bootstrap resampling procedure, the gauging with the minimum level is always selected so that the bootstrap rating curves are always defined on the original gauging range.
+    In the bootstrap resampling procedure, the gauging with the minimum level is always selected to ensure that the bootstrap rating curves are always defined on the original gauging level range.

 ## Discharge uncertainty